viperproject/viper-ide/client/README.md

 # Changelog

+### v.2.1.1
+* **Please update the IDE dependencies via Command Palette in order to use this version.**
+* Fixed the bug that caused some verification failures to appear twice when caching is enabled.
+* The new ViperServer supports caching of verification results for both verification backends.
+The caching mechanism is optimized.

 ### v.2.1.0
 * **Please update the IDE dependencies via Command Palette in order to use this version.**
 * Fixed the bug causing the bottom pane to pop-up at startup or while navigating the code, jumping to definition, etc.